Factors that Contributes to Juvenile Delinquency | Huppertz & Powers

 Some psychologists believe that turning to crime is a way for the children to gain the attention of their parents, even if it is for a bad reason.
 Others believe that these juveniles turn to crime because they lack moral guidance from their parents and simply do not know any better.
-And still others believe that the children are only copying what their parents themselves are doing.
+And still, others believe that the children are only copying what their parents themselves are doing.

 Violence at home or violence from peers is another major factor in juvenile delinquency.
 Children who are being physically or emotionally hurt will lash out in a variety of ways.
 For some, they turn to petty crime for reasons only known to them.
-For others, these children in turn become violent and their criminal acts reflect this rage.
+For others, these children, in turn, become violent and their criminal acts reflect this rage.

-Violence of any sort can be very damaging to a child who does not know why this is occurring or how to protect themselves from the abuse.
+The violence of any sort can be very damaging to a child who does not know why this is occurring or how to protect themselves from the abuse.
 Abuse is another one of the leading factors of juvenile crime.

 Substance abuse can affect an entire family unit.
 If a parent, sibling or other close relative has a substance abuse problem, the child could easily develop a problem themselves or suffer from other forms of abuse by the addict.
-Substance abuse takes it toll on the young in many ways.
+Substance abuse takes its toll on the young in many ways.

 Children with addictions may find themselves in positions to steal or otherwise earn money to get the “fix” that they need.
 They may also find themselves seeking money for their loved ones who have an addiction problem.
 Another factor is stealing for food since many addicted parents fail to feed their children properly.

-For as long as there has been groups of kids that hang out together there has been peer pressure.
+For as long as there have been groups of kids that hang out together there has been peer pressure.
 Kids want to make their friends happy and stay as part of a group.
 It is just human nature.
 Adults do this as well.

 Being in the wrong group, however, can lead to a criminal act.
 It is very important for parents to know the friends that their children hang out with so that they know what type of peer pressure their kids will experience.
-While this is not a fool proof way of preventing crime, it is a good way to let your child know that you are involved in their lives.
+While this is not a foolproof way of preventing crime, it is a good way to let your child know that you are involved in their lives.

 When Children Commit Crimes

 When a criminal act has been committed by a juvenile, it is very important for the parents or guardians of the child to seek out legal representation from a Waukesha criminal attorney that has special attorneys dedicated to juvenile crimes.
-You want an attorney that understands the difference between a juvenile crime and one committed by an adult.
+You want an attorney that understands the difference between juvenile crime and one committed by an adult.